syntaxfest/syntaxfest.github.io/syntaxfest21/index.md

 <!-- * TOC
 {:toc} -->

-# The Syntaxfest 2021 in Sofia (will be held *ONLINE* from 21 March to 24 March 2022)
+# The Syntaxfest 2021 in Sofia (was held *ONLINE* from 21 March to 24 March 2022)

 ### 4 events for 1 Fest of Empirical Syntax

- The second edition of the SyntaxFest brings together again four events with partially overlapping research topics including empirical syntax, linguistic annotation, statistical language analysis, and Natural Language Processing:
+ The second edition of the SyntaxFest brought together again four events with partially overlapping research topics including empirical syntax, linguistic annotation, statistical language analysis, and Natural Language Processing:
 * [Quasy](https://quasy-2021.webnode.cz/) : The Workshop on Quantitative Syntax
 * [Depling](https://depling.org/depling2021/) : The Conference on Dependency Linguistics
 * [TLT](https://tlt2021.phil.hhu.de/) : The International Workshop on Treebanks and Linguistic Theories